carbonblack/cbfeeds/README.md

 ## Overview

-Carbon Black 4.0+ ships with support for threat intelligence feeds.
+Carbon Black Response 4.0+ ships with support for threat intelligence feeds.
 The Indicators of Compromise (IOCs) contained in the feeds are compared to the sensor data as it arrives on the server.
 Any activity matching an IOC is tagged; users can search for the tags and, optionally, register for e-mail alerts.